kathysledge/smig/docs/guides/best-practices.md

 ## Performance considerations

+Schema changes on large databases require extra care.
+Some operations lock tables or rebuild indexes, which can cause downtime.

 ### Large tables

-For tables with millions of rows:
+When adding indexes to tables with millions of rows, use concurrent creation to avoid blocking writes:

 ```typescript
 // Use concurrent index creation